papadanku/RealityDocs/docs/source/technical/modding/consolecommands.rst

       -  Maximum non-infinity allowed is 1023
       -  Any more will cause a crash

-   -  Bug: In the Battlerecorder, it doesn’t pickup a gun that fires for 10 seconds on with 1000 bullets for some reason.
+   -  Bug: In the Battlerecorder, it doesn't pickup a gun that fires for 10 seconds on with 1000 bullets for some reason.
 Tested with the L4Bren on Auto.

 -  ``objectTemplate.ammo.minimumTimeUntilReload`` float -> float